 And in between, "American Ride" had to change "Daddy works his ass off" to "…can off".

-Broken Streak: Only twice in his career has he hit a point where he didn't even make Top 40 on the country charts.
+Broken Streak: Only three times in his career has he hit a point where he didn't even make Top 40 on the country charts.
 The first was in 1999, just as he was leaving Mercury and had put out two sides for a Greatest Hits Album.
 The second of those, "If a Man Answers", stalled at #44.
 (Although only two singles prior, "Double Wide Paradise" only barely kept the streak alive, as it stopped right at #40.)
 And just as he moved to DreamWorks, he released "When Love Fades", which was moving slowly on the charts.
 It also ended up peaking at #44 because he asked that it be withdrawn and replaced with "How Do You Like Me Now?!", which went on to become the biggest country hit of 2000.

 Despite his popularity fading somewhat over the latter half of the 2000s (mostly), Keith was still at least hitting Top 20 with remarkable consistency.
 Then came the late-2013 release "Shut Up and Hold On", which peaked at #48, his lowest chart showing ever.